DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </UserControl>
 ```

-<p>5.
-Add an additional visual control element (BarCheckItem) to the view form that will be bound to the PersonViewModel.IsReadOnly property</p>
+5. Add an additional visual control element (`BarCheckItem`) to the view form that will be bound to the `PersonViewModel.IsReadOnly` property:

 ```xml
 <UserControl ...>